International Student Services

 A beginning student wishing to enter into the U.S. more than 30 days prior to the program start date, must qualify for, and obtain a visitor visa.
 A prospective student notation will be shown on his/her visitor visa and the traveler will need to make the intent to study (F-1 or J-1) clear to the U.S. immigration inspector at port of entry.
 If you do not make it clear to the immigration official at this point in time, you will need to exit the U.S. and reentry into the appropriate F-1 or J-1 status.

-Once you have made your travel plans, please use the Arrival Form to submit your flight information to the International Student Advisor at Champlain College so that we can be made aware of your date of arrival and need for airport pick up.
+Once you have made your travel plans, please use the Arrival Form to submit your flight information to the Assistant Director of International Student Services at Champlain College so that we can be made aware of your date of arrival and need for airport pick up.

 A student health form is required of all incoming international students showing proof of specific immunizations.
 The State of Vermont mandates that all students submit proof of vaccines prior to attending classes.
 Please visit our Health Services website for more information and to download these required health forms.